gustavom2998/learning_rust/rust_book/1_getting_started/3_hello_cargo.md

 .\target\debug\hello_cargo.exe
 ```

-Also, after running cargo build for the first time - Cargo creates a file called `Cargo.lock`.
+Also, after running Cargo build for the first time - Cargo creates a file called `Cargo.lock`.
 This file keeps track of the versions of the dependencies in our project.
 This file doesn't need to be modified manually - Cargo manages it for us.

-We can also use `cargo run` to compile the code and run the resultant executable in one step (which is alot more convenient):
+We can also use `cargo run` to compile the code and run the resultant executable in one step (which is a lot more convenient):

 ```bash
 cargo run